SW-CD/swcd-mediahub-datasource/README.md

 You will need the following information:

 1. **MediaHub URL:** The base URL of your MediaHub instance (e.g., `https://mediahub.internal.com`).
-2. **Client ID:** A valid OAuth2 / API Client ID generated within MediaHub.
+2. **Username:** A valid OAuth2 / API Username generated within MediaHub.
-3. **Client Secret:** The corresponding secret for authentication.
+3. **Password:** The corresponding password for authentication.

 Click **Save & test**.
 The plugin will perform an authentication handshake and verify the connection.